google/mesop/docs/internal/publishing.md

 Because Colab installs from PyPI, you will need to test the RC on Colab after uploading to PyPI.

 Open our [Mesop Colab notebook](https://colab.research.google.com/github/google/mesop/blob/main/notebooks/mesop_colab_getting_started.ipynb).
-You will need to explicitly pip install the RC version as pip will _not_ automatically instally a pre-release version, even if it's the newest version.
+You will need to explicitly pip install the RC version as pip will _not_ automatically install a pre-release version, even if it's the newest version.
 So change the first cell to something like:

 ```sh
  !pip install mesop==0.X.Yrc0